TIBCOSoftware/snappydata/README.md

 #### Step 4 - Create, Load and Query Sample Table

-CreateAndLoadAirlineDataJob and AirlineDataJob executed in the previous sections created the sample tables and executed OLAP queries over them.
+`CreateAndLoadAirlineDataJob` and `AirlineDataJob` executed in the previous sections created the sample tables and executed OLAP queries over them.

-#### Stream analytics using Spark Streaming
+#### Stream analytics using Spark Streaming (conceptual)

-SnappyData extends Spark streaming so stream definitions can be declaratively written using SQL and you can analyze these streams using SQL.
+SnappyData extends Spark streaming so stream definitions can be declaratively written using SQL and streams can be analyzed using SQL.
 Also, SnappyData introduces "continuous queries" (CQ) on the stream.
 One can define a continous query as a SQL query on the stream with window and slide extensions which is returned as SchemaDStream i.e. DStream with schema.
 SnappyData's extensions provide functionality to insert a SchemaDStream into the SnappyData store.

 Dynamic registration of CQs (from remote clients) will be available in the next release.